-Buying items such as food or supplies from the commissary makes prison life a bit more bearable for an inmate.
+Buying items such as food or supplies from the Texas inmate commissary makes prison life a bit more bearable.
 To buy these items in prisons in Texas, inmates need cash deposited into a trust fund administered by the Texas Department of Criminal Justice.
-The department offers eight different options for getting the money into an inmate's account.
+If you're wanting to know how to send money to prisoners in Texas, know that you have several options both online and in person using a certified check, card, money order or cash.

-No matter what form of payment you send, the state requires you to include your name and address on the mailing envelope and the money instrument.
+No matter what form of payment you send to the inmate's TDCJ trust fund, the state requires you to include your name and address on the mailing envelope and the money instrument.
 The TDCJ does not allow you to send cash or personal checks to an inmate or the trust fund that handles deposits in the inmate's name.
 Always include the inmate's first and last name as well as their offender identification number so the money gets credited to the inmate's account.

 You can mail a money order or a cashier's check to the Inmate Trust Fund in Huntsville, Texas.
 You must obtain a deposit slip from the offender and enclose it with the payment.
 The check or money order needs to be paid to the "Inmate Trust Fund for Name" and "Number."
 The "Name" is the inmate's name and the "Number" is the prisoner's account number.

 TDCJ allows you to send money once a month via a deposit that's directly debited from a checking account.
-To set up the monthly deposit, mail a voided check from the account from which funds will come and a completed ACH Credit form to the Inmate Trust Fund in Huntsville.
+To set up the monthly deposit, mail a voided check from the account from which funds will come and a completed ACH Credit form to the TDCJ trust fund for inmates in Huntsville.

 Another option involves setting up an account at Jpay.com.
 You then can transfer money via a credit or debit card as well as money orders to an inmate's account.
 You can also deposit money into this account with a MoneyGram Express Payment.